Ultimate Guide To WordPress RSS

 RSS Includes Pages and Custom Post Types

-Use a plugin like RSS Includes Pages and Custom Post Types if you want to include pages in your RSS feed and not just posts (by default WordPress only includes posts in your RSS feed).
+By default, WordPress only posts posts in your RSS feed.
+Install RSS Includes Pages and Custom Post Types to include pages in your RSS feed and not just posts.

 For more details, go here: